-3 There are currently numerous portfolios comprising the Trust.
+- 1 For the fiscal year ended September 30, 2022. - 2 Estimated annual compensation for the first year. - 3 There are currently numerous portfolios comprising the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment advisor.
 The Fund's investment advisor also serves as investment advisor to the AXS Funds which are offered in separate prospectuses.
-The Fund's do not hold itself out as related to any other series within the Trust, for purposes of investment and investor services.
+The Funds do not hold itself out as related to any other series within the Trust, for purposes of investment and investor services.
 For the Funds' fiscal year ended September 30, 2022, the aggregate Independent Trustees' fees for the Trust were \$268,000.

-qualified Deferred Compensation Plan for Trustees under which trustees may defer receipt of all or part of their compensation from the Fund.
+4 Messrs.
+Tashjian, Knipper and Zader elected to defer payment of their compensation from the Fund under the Fund's non-qualified Deferred Compensation Plan for Trustees under which trustees may defer receipt of all or part of their compensation from the Fund.
 As of the fiscal year ended September 30, 2022, the total amount of deferred compensation payable to Messrs.
 Knipper, Tashjian, and Zader was \$46,888, \$124,790 and \$38,752.